Sliced-Wasserstein on Symmetric Positive Definite Matrices for M/EEG Signals: Sliced-Wasserstein on SPD matrices

 Note that it is possible to draw symmetric matrices with complexity $O(d^2)$ by taking $A = \frac{Z + Z^T}{\|Z + Z^T\|_F}$.
 Although this is a great advantage from the point of view of computation time, we leave it as an open question to know whether this breaks the bounds in \cref{prop:bound}.

-We illustrate the computational complexity \emph{w.r.t} samples in \cref{fig:runtime}.
-The code is available in the supplementary materials.
+\looseness=-1 We illustrate the computational complexity \emph{w.r.t} samples in \cref{fig:runtime}.
+The computations have been performed on a GPU NVIDIA Tesla V100-DGXS 32GB using \texttt{PyTorch} \citep{paszke2017automatic}\footnote{ Code is available at \url{https://github.com/clbonet/SPDSW}. }.
 We compare the runtime to the Wasserstein distance with Affine-Invariant (AIW) and Log-Euclidean (LEW) metrics, and to Sinkhorn algorithm (LES) which is a classical alternative to Wasserstein to reduce the computational cost.
 When enough samples are available, then computing the Wasserstein distance takes more time than computing the cost matrix, and $\mathrm{SPDSW}$ is fast to compute.

-\section{From brain data to distributions in $S_d^{++}(\mathbb{R})$}
+\section{From Brain Data to Distributions in $S_d^{++}(\mathbb{R})$}

 M/EEG data consists of multivariate time series $X \in \mathbb{R}^{N_C \times T}$, with $N_C$ channels, and $T$ time samples.
 A widely adopted model assumes that the measurements $X$ are linear combinations of $N_S$ sources $S \in \mathbb{R}^{N_S \times T}$ degraded by noise $N \in \mathbb{R}^{N_C \times T}$.
 This leads to $X = AS + N$, where $A \in \mathbb{R}^{N_C \times N_S}$ is the forward linear operator \citep{hamalainen1993magnetoencephalography}.
 A common practice in statistical learning on M/EEG data is to consider that the target is a function of the power of the sources, \emph{i.e.} $\mathbb{E}[SS^T]$ \citep{blankertz2007optimizing, dahne2014spoc, sabbagh2019manifold}.
 In particular, a broad range of methods rely on second-order statistics of the measurements, \emph{i.e.} covariance matrices of the form $C = \frac{XX^T}{T}$, which are less costly and uncertain than solving the inverse problem to recover $S$ before training the model.
 After proper rank reduction to turn the covariance estimates into SPD matrices \citep{harandi2017dimensionality}, and appropriate band-pass filtering to stick to specific physiological patterns \cite{blankertz2007optimizing}, Riemannian geometry becomes an appropriate tool to deal with such data.